 WELCOME TO YEAR 6!

-This term we are reading the exciting novel ‘Holes’ written by Louis Sachar
+This term we are reading the exciting novel ‘Letters From the Lighthouse’ written by Emma Carroll.

 All of our writing this term will be based around this story.

 This term, we are covering a range of skills in our Maths lessons including written methods for addition, subtraction and multiplication, multiples and factors, angles and measures.